OBiLab/NGSEvolBio/Projects/02-Project-02_sum.md

 ### 3. Prepare input files for BEAST

-BEAST take as **input** a file composed of two parts: demographic parameters and aligned DNA sequences.
+BEAST takes as **input** a file composed of two parts: demographic parameters and aligned DNA sequences.
 The BEAST's routine BEAUti is used to generate input files for BEAST.
-In turn, BEAUti take as input files aligned sequences either in [`.fasta`](https://en.wikipedia.org/wiki/FASTA_format) or [`.nex` NEXUS](http://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_NEXUS_Format) file formats.
+In turn, BEAUti takes as input files aligned sequences either in [`.fasta`](https://en.wikipedia.org/wiki/FASTA_format) or [`.nex` NEXUS](http://hydrodictyon.eeb.uconn.edu/eebedia/index.php/Phylogenetics:_NEXUS_Format) file formats.

 Take some time to familiarize with the file formats.
 In our case we will go through the `.fasta`